 - preparation of food for a person as part of a home support service (e.g. a carer preparing food at the home of a person with a disability or family day care)

-- cooking demonstrations (e.g. kitchen product demonstrations).
+- cooking demonstrations (e.g. kitchen product demonstrations at a private residence).

 Food business licence types

 Fixed food business